tristaxu01/Intentional-Power-Outage/README.md

 ## NMAR Analysis:
 After analyzing the cleaned dataset, our team has determined that the column **"OUTAGE.RESTORATION (Y-M-D time)"** is **N**ot **M**issing **A**t **R**andom.
 This column indicates the time when power is restored in the outage region.
 However, due to the nature of power restoration, which may occur gradually by neighborhood over a period of several hours, it is not always possible to record the exact restoration time as a fixed point in time.
 Consequently, in some instances, the restoration time has been recorded as NaN in the dataframe.
 ## Missingness Dependency
+To measure the "distance" between categorical distributions, we use the total variation distance.
-### Assessing Missingness of "CUSTOMER AFFECTED" with “Climate Change Region”
+### Assessing Missingness of "CUSTOMER AFFECTED" with “Climate Change Category”
 <iframe src="assets/obeserved TVD.html" width=800 height=600 frameBorder=0></iframe>
-The plot compares the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is missing to the distribution of the Climate Change Outage Region when "CUSTOMER AFFECTED"" is not missing.
+The plot compares the distribution of the Climate Change Category when "CUSTOMER AFFECTED" is missing to the distribution of the Climate Change Outage Category when "CUSTOMER AFFECTED"" is not missing.

 <iframe src="assets/TVD.html" width=800 height=600 frameBorder=0></iframe>
-Based on the plot, we conclude that the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is missing is the same as the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is not missing.
+Based on the plot, we conclude that the distribution of the Climate Change Category when "CUSTOMER AFFECTED" is missing is the same as the distribution of the Climate Change Category when "CUSTOMER AFFECTED" is not missing.
-**The Missingness of "CUSTOMER AFFECTED" does not depend on "Climate Change Region"**
+**The Missingness of "CUSTOMER AFFECTED" may not depend on "Climate Change Category"**

 ### Assessing Missingness of "CUSTOMER AFFECTED" with “U.S. STATE”